Bio-based Propylene Glycol Market

 In April 2022, Braskem SA partnered with Sojitz Corporation to produce bio-based ethylene glycol and propylene glycol, combining Sojitz's strong Asian market presence with Braskem's renewable chemical expertise to meet regional sustainable solution demands.

-Bio-Based Propylene Glycol Market Segment Analysis
+Bio-based Propylene Glycol Market Segment Analysis

-Bio-Based Propylene Glycol Market, Segmentation by Type
+Bio-based Propylene Glycol Market, Segmentation by Application

 Solvent